Stanford-BioE80/Stanford-BioE80.github.io/_docs/w4ps.md

 - Method (10 points), 2 point per 10 ideas

-Next activity we will work on evaluating the ideas as part of a group activity /
+Next week we will work on evaluating the ideas.